 This presentation is meant for educational purposes only.
 Carta does not provide legal, financial or tax advice of any kind, and nothing in this presentation constitutes such advice.
 If you have any questions with respect to your own legal, financial or tax matters, please consult a professional adviser.

 Part 3: Exercising and Taxes

-We’ll cover 4 topics in this section:
+We’ll cover 4 topics in this post:

 Two types of taxes to keep in mind when exercising your options

 Tax benefits of having ISO options

 Holding periods required to receive those ISO tax benefits